Administration of ECE Programs

 - Grading Options

 - A-F, P/NP, Audit

 - Repeats available for credit:

 Studies various tasks and responsibilities of program administration.
 Includes licensing, program planning, organization, financial management, parent and community relationships, and personnel management.
-Recommended: MTH 20 or equivalent placement test scores; prior ECE course work and experience working with children in groups.
+Prerequisites: ECE 126 or HEC 226.
+Prerequisite/Concurrent: IRW 115 or WR 115 or equivalent placement.
+Recommended: experience working with children in groups.
 Audit available.

 Upon successful completion of this course, students will be able to: